ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 Coming soon to Microsoft Teams, Information Barriers policies can help limit communications between specific groups of people.
 Information Barriers can help your organization comply with industry standards and regulations, and avoid potential conflicts of interest.
 To learn more, see [Information Barriers (coming soon to Microsoft Teams!)](information-barriers.md).

+## Prerequisites

+### Licenses & subscriptions

+**Currently, the Information Barriers feature is in private preview**.
+When these features are generally available, they'll be included in subscriptions, such as:

+- Microsoft 365 Enterprise E5

+- Office 365 Enterprise E5

+- Office 365 Advanced Compliance

+- Information Protection & Compliance

+For more details, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).

+### Permissions

 To define or edit Information Barriers policies, you must be assigned one of the following roles:

 - Microsoft 365 Enterprise Global Administrator